tweag/nickel/rfcs/007-bytecode-interpreter.md

 a stack for activation records) while most bytecode VMs out there are usually stack-based, even if they might have a few registers.
-Lua developers argue that a register-based VM saves many `push` and `pop` operations, which both avoids a non-trivial amount of copying (especially with the tagged union representation) and reduces the number of instructions (albeit the instructions are larger, because they often need additional operands to indicate which registers they operate on).
+Lua developers argue that a register-based VM saves many `push` and `pop` operations, which both avoids a non-trivial amount of copying (especially with the "large" tagged union representation of values) and reduces the number of instructions (albeit the instructions are larger, because they often need additional operands to indicate which registers they operate on).
 Registers also reduce the number of instructions needed: the Lua VM only has 35.
-The Lua VM has 256 registers represented as an array at runtime, guaranteeing fast access.
+The Lua VM has 256 registers represented as a packed array at runtime, guaranteeing fast access.

 #### References